alptugan/Slidev_Presentations/README.md

 <details>
   <summary><span style="color:gray;">Build From Source Instructions</span></summary>

-1. Follow the instruction on slidev.js Github page.
+1. Follow the instruction on slidev.js Github page.</br>
-2. Create the slideshow using markdown and html.
+2. Create the slideshow using markdown and html.<br>
 3. To run preview in real-time locally;
    1. Duplicate the ```template``` folder.
    2. Rename it.